slipway-gitops/slipway/README.md

 kustomize ("path" settings)will support http pulls but only on public repositories.
 So consider that when setting "path" on an operation.

-This project is in it's very early stages and contributions are welcome.